Remembering Frank G. Wisner (1938-2025)

 Ambassador Wisner brought to the chairmanship a wealth of expertise on global affairs and vast personal experience in Africa, Asia, and South Asia, and was intimately aware of the complexities of conflict and the difficulties of forging peace.

-An active Trustee during his first 11 years on the Board, he served on the Programs Committee and began inviting to the House numerous distinguished guests in the areas of foreign affairs and journalism.
+An active Trustee during his first 12 years on the Board, he served on the Programs Committee and began inviting to the House numerous distinguished guests in the areas of foreign affairs and journalism.
 This practice continued throughout his chairmanship, resulting in speakers ranging from Nobel Peace Prize winner Martti Ahtisaari, former President of Finland, to longtime columnist and commentator Al Hunt.

-Even as he addressed health issues throughout 2024, he continued to chair board meetings, and kicked off Centennial celebrations with welcome remarks this past September, extolling the mission and principles of International House.
+Even as he addressed health issues throughout 2024, he continued to chair board meetings and kicked off Centennial celebrations with welcome remarks this past September, extolling the mission and principles of International House.

 “The Board of Trustees, residents, alumni, and staff of International House mourn the passing of our longtime Trustee and Board Chair, Ambassador Frank G. Wisner.
-He actively engaged with members of our community for over a quarter century with expert analysis and unmatched historical perspective.
+He actively engaged with members of our community for a quarter century with expert analysis and unmatched historical perspective.
 His leadership, wise counsel and collegial warmth will be greatly missed.
 Our deepest sympathy is extended to his wife, Judy, and members of his family.”